Decorating Your Christmas Cakes

 The first thing to do if you intend to ice the cake is to cover it with marzipan.
 You will need to do this a few days before icing to allow the marzipan to dry out properly.
 If you try and ice it straightaway, the oils from the marzipan may seep into the icing discolouring it.

-You can buy good quality marzipan and fondant icing in cook-shops and some bakeries, as well as in supermarkets, but in case you prefer to make it yourself, we’re providing some simple recipes.
+You can buy good quality marzipan and Fondant Icing in cook-shops and some bakeries, as well as in supermarkets, but in case you prefer to make it yourself, we’re providing some simple recipes.

 Marzipan (Almond Paste)